Yellowcard: 2022–2024: Reunion, Childhood Eyes and A Hopeful Sign

-Yellowcard reunited on September 17, 2022, at Riot Fest in Chicago, Illinois.
+Yellowcard reunited on September 17, 2022, at Riot Fest in Chicago.
 The set featured a full play-through of the album Ocean Avenue as well as a handful of other songs.
 On September 26, the band announced they would be playing Slam Dunk Festival in May 2023.
 Additionally the band announced they would be playing at the When We Were Young Festival on October 21, 2023.

 On February 14, 2023, the band announced a summer tour to commemorate the 20th anniversary of Ocean Avenue across the U.S. alongside Mayday Parade, This Wild Life, Story of the Year, and Anberlin.
 On May 20, 2023, the band announced a new single titled "Childhood Eyes" after a stint of teaser posts on social media.
 The song was released on May 31, 2023, as the lead-off single of an EP of the same name, released on July 21 via Equal Vision Records.

 During a January 11, 2024, appearance on Good Morning America, the band announced a collaborative project entitled A Hopeful Sign.
 The album consists of nine previous Yellowcard songs reimagined and reworked by ambient post rock duo Hammock.
 The compilation was released on February 9, 2024.
 The band joined Third Eye Blind on their Summer Gods Tour in the summer of 2024.
 While on tour, the band also released a cover of the Jimmy Eat World song "Hear You Me" with all proceeds being donated to a friend of the band whose family had recently experienced a loss.
-In September 2024, the band collaborated with Against the Current front-woman Chrissy Costanza to record a cover of "A Whole New World" from the 1992 Disney film Aladdin as part of Disney's A Whole New Sound compilation album.
+In September 2024, the band collaborated with Chrissy Costanza of Against the Current to record a cover of "A Whole New World" from the 1992 Disney film Aladdin as part of Disney's A Whole New Sound compilation album.